klaytn/kips/KIPs/kip-7-fungible_token.md

     /// NOTE: This information is only used for _display_ purposes: it in
     /// no way affects any of the arithmetic of the contract, including
     /// `IKIP7.balanceOf` and `IKIP7.transfer`.
-    function decimals() external view returns (uint8);
+    /// @return The number of decimals of this token. function decimals() external view returns (uint8);
 }
 ```